hackern0v1c3/MacMon/README.md

 - This container requires the --net=host option because it relies on layer 2 traffic.

+- This container requires the --init option to ensure that child processes are reaped.
+If you don't use this flag the container will run but you will end up with large ammounts of zombie processes.

 ## Quickstart
-sudo docker run -d -e DB_ROOT_PASSWORD={make up a password} -e DB_PASSWORD={make up another password} --net=host -v macmon_sql:/var/lib/mysql -v macmon_conf:/usr/src/app/private macmondev/macmon:latest
+sudo docker run --init -d -e DB_ROOT_PASSWORD={make up a password} -e DB_PASSWORD={make up another password} --net=host -v macmon_sql:/var/lib/mysql -v macmon_conf:/usr/src/app/private macmondev/macmon:latest

 ## Usage Instructions
 - Browse to the web interface.
 By default it will listen on port 8443 with a self signed certificate.
 Example: https://192.168.1.50:8443